 In Malta, the success of left-wing policies has been a mixed bag.
 On the one hand, we have had policies that have aided LGBTIQ rights while on the other hand we have gone nowhere, if not regressed, in the fields of refugee rights and social inclusion of the poor and marginalised.
 We have seen the gradual privatisation of some of the most basic services the left advocates for: healthcare and education.
 Similarly, with respect to the environment, the left has failed to achieve any major success beyond that of Żejtun.
 This is partially due to the political situation in Malta, the centrism of both the Nationalist Party (PN) and the Labour Party (PL), has meant that their policies have veered from left to right haphazardly according to the laws of realpolitik.

-Although I may not necessarily label myself a ‘leftist’, I believe that politics will benefit from moving away from the milky, toothless centrism we are used to seeing towards the best versions of the left and right that focus on the issues that people care about.
+Politics might benefit from moving away from the milky, toothless centrism we are used to seeing towards the best versions of the left and right that focus on the issues that people care about.
 Below is an attempt at a practical guide for the left to address its shortcomings and have a chance at winning:

 1. Abolish negativity